-The Australian Constitution gives the power to make national laws to the Australian Parliament, that is, the House of Representatives and the Senate (the representatives of the Australian people) and the Governor-General (the Queen’s representative).
-The agreement of all three to a bill (proposed law) is required to make a law for Australia.
+The Australian Constitution gives the power to make national laws to the Australian Parliament—the Senate and the House of Representatives and the Governor-General (the Queen’s representative).
+The agreement of all 3 to a bill—proposed law—is required to make a law for Australia.

 The Parliament’s law-making procedure allows for debate on and detailed examination of a bill, and for members of parliament to have their say.
 This ensures lots of different perspectives are shared and considered.
 The procedure also allows for a decision to be made on a bill quickly if there is general agreement, or after extensive deliberation.

 More detail about the law-making process can be found in this fact sheet.